NaomySabo/SentimentAnalysis/README.md

 # SentimentAnalysis

-To run this system, running the following commands in the sentimentAnalysis directory:
+To run this system, running the following commands in the SentimentAnalysis root directory:
   - docker compose build
   - docker compose up